iTwin/iTwinUI/.changeset/neat-rockets-give.md

 '@itwin/itwinui-react': patch
 ---

-`ToggleSwitch` now has the height of 24px instead of 26px.
+Medium-sized `ToggleSwitch` now has the height of 24px instead of 26px.